Infokor/Infokor-2020-2021/2 felev, 15 het - PHP/README.md

 **buy.php**
 - verify and get POST parameters
-    - in case of error redirect to `login.php` with the error parameter set
+    - in case of error redirect to `jegyek.php` with the error parameter set
 - instantiate model
 - set model attributes
 - instantiate PurchaseDao